 A wilderness permit is required year-round for backpacking, overnight climbing, or any other overnight stay in the Yosemite Wilderness.
 A wilderness permit is not required for day hikes (unless hiking to Half Dome) or for staying in lodging facilities and frontcountry campgrounds.

 Wilderness permits are only issued to a limited number people for each trailhead in order to provide outstanding opportunities for solitude, as required by the Wilderness Act.
 Since many trails are very popular, reservations are recommended.
 Of each daily quota for a trailhead, 60 percent can be reserved ahead of time.
-The remaining 40 percent are available on a first-come, first-served basis no earlier than 11 am the day before your hike begins as long as permits are available.
+Normally, 40 percent of wilderness permits are available on a first-come, first-served basis at park wilderness centers.
+Instead, in 2022, this portion of wilderness permit reservations will be available online 7 days in advance and up to three days in advance.
+See below for more information.

 Trip Planning Resources